xnite/wp-ircsource-graphs/readme.txt

 == Description ==

 Use the shortcode `[ircsource-graph]` to embed graphs for your network.
-By default the network is AltSociety (my personal network) and the graphs show history for the current month.
+By default the period of time to display is the current month.

 Example usage:
-`[ircsource-graph network="AltSociety" period="today" height="400px" width="100%"]`
+`[ircsource-graph network="BuddyIM" period="today" height="300px" width="100%"]`